OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/separable.rst

 In that case, a set of separable variables are said to have the same color.
 The simple example problem would then have three colors; one each for :math:`a` and :math:`b` and one more for :math:`c,d,e`.

-So if you know the total derivative Jacobian then, in theory, you could color any arbitrary problem.
+For any arbitrary problem, once you know the total derivative Jacobian then, in theory, you could color it.
 Since OpenMDAO can compute the total derivative Jacobian, it would seem to be simply a matter of applying a coloring algorithm to it.
 However there is a potential pitfall that needs to be accounted for.
 For any arbitrary point in the design space there some total derivatives could turn out to be zero, despite the fact that they are non-zero at other locations.